tommo2023/kevdemo2/README.md

 A demo Flutter project.
 Runs on Android, iOS
 A sample of a real estate app
+Uses geolocation for user and integrates Google Maps Links out to a website
 Created with a clean architecture structure
 State management with Flutter Bloc
 Uses a Repository pattern to abstract the data layer